Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Methodology

-We adopt the effective and efficient Direct Sparse Odometry (DSO)~\cite{engel2017direct} to extract keypoints $\textbf{p}_{k}$.
+Following~\citep{yu2020p}, we select representative keypoints as the center pixels in patchmatch.
+To extract keypoints $\textbf{p}_{k}$, we utilize Direct Sparse Odometry (DSO)~\citep{engel2017direct} for its effectiveness.
 See Fig.~\ref{Fig9} for an illustration.
-We augment each keypoint with its local patch, which is referred to as support domain $\bm{{\rm{\Omega}}}_{\bm{{\rm{p}}}_{k}}$ and relies on the assumption that pixels within $\bm{{\rm{\Omega}}}_{\bm{{\rm{p}}}_{k}}$ are of the same depth.
+Note that the extraction of keypoint is performed on-the-fly by DSO, so it can be seamlessly integrated into the training process.
+We combine each keypoint with a local patch, which is referred to as support domain $\bm{{\rm{\Omega}}}_{\bm{{\rm{p}}}_{k}}$ and relies on the assumption that the pixels within $\bm{{\rm{\Omega}}}_{\bm{{\rm{p}}}_{k}}$ have the same depth.